 You will stay in a private room in the inpatient unit of the hospital.
-The Astera Health nursing team consists of professional registered nurses (RN), licensed practical nurses (LPN) and certified nursing assistants (CNA).
+The Astera Health nursing team consists of professional registered nurses (RN) and certified nursing assistants (CNA).
 Their main focus is to help you recover as quickly and as comfortably as possible.
 The team will provide encouragement and support as you make steps toward recovery.